ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part3.md

 ### Homomorphism class

-A homomorphism of groups consists of two groups and a map (=function) between their underlying sets, satisfying the condition that group composition is preserved in an appropriate sense.
+A homomorphism of groups consists of two groups and a map (that is, a function) between their underlying sets, satisfying the condition that group composition is preserved in an appropriate sense.
 It turns out that then the unit and inverse operation are also preserved.

 Since this is a concept on its own, and we certainly want to add methods to study homomorphisms, it makes sense to define a generic class for it.